pvcraven/web-development-class/source/01_HTML/01_text_editors/text_editors.rst

 Spending an hour doing tutorials on Sublime can save you many hours down the road.
 Learning how to use multiple cursors can make life much better.

+Sublime is currently the 'stylish' choice that will earn you respect amongst your programming peers.

 Atom
 ^^^^